ignisMX/ximple-challenge/README.md

 ### Service Layer
 It contains bussines logic, there are 4 services that contains methods to perform operations required by description.
 ValidationService is a common service that helps to validates some basic data before doing a specific task.
-In accordance with the simplicity of requirements, it doesnit justify  interfaces creation, I tried to not do over-engineering.
+In accordance with the simplicity of requirements, it doesn't justify  interfaces creation, I tried to not do over-engineering.

 ### Web Layer
 It exposees controllers to perform actions required.
 Additional to that it adds logic to handle the exception and return the appropieted http code status.

 ## Database
 There are two basics entities into the database, These entities (UserAccount and Book) doesn't stores relationship with any other.